mtbdata711/twig-loader/README.md

 ### Options

 - `extender`: optional; the full path to a module which exports a `function(Twig)` which extends Twig (such as adding filters and functions).
+Must use `export default` instead of `module.exports`.
   Example: `__dirname + "/src/extendTwig.js"`

 ## Loading templates